mutualmobile/react-native-barricade/README.md

 ## Selection Interface

-Barricade comes with an in-app interface that can be presented to allow selection of network responses at runtime.
-For this to be visible, you need to add `BarricadeView` mentioned in Step 2 of **Usage**.
+Barricade comes packaged with an in-app interface that allows you to select  the network responses at runtime.
+For this to be visible, you need to add the `BarricadeView` mentioned in Step 2 under **Usage**.

 <p align="center">
 <img src="docs/screenshots/menu.png") alt="Developer Menu" width="231" height="500"/>